 Some people don’t like the side effects of oral ED drugs, which can include:

 - back pain

-Some men may also prefer injection therapy over other ED treatments, such as having penile implant surgery and the risks and potential side effects that can accompany that approach.
+Some people may also prefer injection therapy over other ED treatments, such as having penile implant surgery and the risks and potential side effects with that approach.

-That’s not to say that ED injections are risk-free.
+ED injections are not totally risk-free.
 As with any type of injection, there’s a slight risk of bleeding or bruising at the injection site.
-But if you’re careful and follow your doctor’s instructions, these problems may be avoidable.
+If you’re careful and follow your doctor’s instructions, these problems can be avoided.

 Proper placement of the needle can help avoid temporary irritation and swelling.

-Some men also report mild pain after injecting.
+Some users also report mild pain after injecting.